 Toyota starts production of Europe's first hybrid car

-Toyota began producing Europe's first full hybrid vehicle on Monday at its car factory in Burnaston, central England, the Japanese company announced.
+Toyota, the world's largest automaker, launched production of Europe's first full hybrid vehicle on Monday at its car factory in Burnaston, central England.

 The first European-made hybrid version of Toyota's Auris hatchback rolled off the production line under the watchful eye of the government's business minister Vince Cable, handing a boost to Britain's battered auto industry.

 "Toyota's decision to make Burnaston the only plant in the world to build the Hybrid Auris is a strong endorsement of the UK as a manufacturing base for the next generation of cars," said Cable, after touring the Burnaston plant.